0xTaylur/0xtaylur.github.io/forwardslash.md

 From the`/etc/passwd` file, I find two users:`chiv`and`pain`

 I remember how`/dev` could not be accessed from my box.
-By using the http URI handler in the`url` parameter I can send requests that originate from localhost to get around the IP restriction, reaching an API test page.
-I could not find anything useful out of this so I try to retrieve the PHP source code of`/dev/index.php`.
+By using the http URI handler in the url parameter, I can send requests that originate from localhost to get around the IP restriction to reach an API test page.
+I could not find anything useful out of this, so I try to retrieve the PHP source code of`/dev/index.php`.
 ```
 POST /profilepicture.php HTTP/1.1
 Host: backup.forwardslash.htb